 - 2.1 In order to meet the statutory duty to look after children who cannot be cared for by their parents or kinship (Children Act 1989, 2004, 2014), each Local Authority provides foster care as a place of safety to nurture each child looked after.
 The majority of the foster care provided, is through in-house Local Authority fostering services.
-However, where the needs of the child cannot be met within the in-house services, foster care is sourced from the independent sector through Independent Fostering Agencies (IFAs). - 2.2 The Children (Leaving Care) Act 2000 amended the Children Act 1989 and this, along with the Care Leavers (England) Regulations 2010 increased the powers and duties on Local Authorities to better support Young Persons leaving care through staying put arrangements and supported lodgings placements and is to improve the life chances of Young Persons living in and leaving local authority care.
-Its main aims are; to delay Young Persons discharge from care until they are prepared and ready to leave; to improve the assessment, preparation and planning for leaving care; to provide better personal support for Young Persons after leaving care; and to improve the financial arrangements for Young Persons in and leaving care. - 2.3 In order to comply with the Public Contracts Regulations 2015, a framework agreement for fostering and supported lodgings provision is to be tendered from which individual placements will be purchased. - 2.4 The first White Rose Fostering Framework commenced in December 2012, followed by a short interim framework from December 2016 until end of March 2017.
-A further fostering framework commenced on 01/04/2017 for six months with agreement to take up the option to extend for six months to 31/03/2018. - 2.5 It is expected that a new Framework Agreement will commence on 01/04/2018 for a period of 3-years to 31/03/2021 with the option to extend for a 1 x 12-month period (from 01/04/2021 to 31/03/2022).
+However, where the needs of the child cannot be met within the in-house services, foster care is sourced from the independent sector through Independent Fostering Agencies (IFAs). - 2.2 The Children (Leaving Care) Act 2000 amended the Children Act 1989 and this, along with the Care Leavers (England) Regulations 2010 increased the powers and duties on Local Authorities to better support Young Persons leaving care through staying put arrangements and supported lodgings placements and is to improve the life chances of young persons living in and leaving Local Authority care.
+Its main aims are; to delay young persons' discharge from care until they are prepared and ready to leave; to improve the assessment, preparation and planning for leaving care; to provide better personal support for young persons after leaving care; and to improve the financial arrangements for young persons in and leaving care. - 2.3 The first White Rose Fostering Framework commenced in December 2012, followed by a short interim framework from December 2016 until end of March 2017.
+A further fostering framework commenced on 01/04/2017 for six months with agreement to take up the option to extend for six months to 31/03/2018. - 2.5 This new Framework Agreement will commence on 01/04/2018 to 31/03/2021 with the option to extend for a further 1 x 12-month period (from 01/04/2021 to 31/03/2022). - 2.6 In order to comply with the Public Contracts Regulations 2015, a framework agreement for fostering and supported lodgings provision has been tendered from which individual placements will be purchased. - 2.7 The contract will be established as a regional framework agreement.

-- 2.6 The framework agreement will be established ensuring that all relevant and current law is embedded.2.7 The contract will be established as a regional framework agreement.
+The framework agreement has been established ensuring that all relevant and current law is embedded.

-- 2.8 The participating authorities will share resources (including contract management) across the region to ensure that the framework continues to meet need and providers are managed in a transparent and consistent manner to help deliver quality outcomes for the children and young people placed with the providers on the framework.
+- 2.9 The participating authorities will share resources (including contract management) across the region to ensure that the framework continues to meet need and providers are managed in a transparent and consistent manner to help deliver quality outcomes for the children and young people placed with the providers on the framework.
 Strategic issues are also managed through the White Rose Strategic Commissioning Group that has representation from the participating authorities.

-- 2.9 The framework is established with the support of the region's Chief executives and the Region's Directors of Childrens Services.
+- 2.10 The framework has been established with the support of the region's Chief executives and the Region's Directors of Childrens Services.

-- 2.10 Participating authorities are expected to be:
+- 2.10 Participating authorities are:

 - 1. Barnsley

 - 2. Bradford

 - 3. Calderdale

 - 4. Doncaster

 - 5. East Riding

 - 6. Hull

 - 7. Kirklees

 - 8. Leeds

-- 9. North East Lines.
+- 9. North East Lincs.

-- 10. North Lines.
+- 10. North Lincs.

 - 11. North Yorkshire

 - 12. Sheffield

-- 13. Wakefield
+- 13. Wakefield; and

 - 14. York

-- 2.11 The decision to commission a new framework agreement is taken by Leeds after due discussion with other authorities, it should be noted however that the individual contract established within the framework will continue to be the responsibility of the individual authority at the time of the placement.
+- 2.11 The decision to commission a new framework agreement was taken by Leeds after due discussion with other authorities, it should be noted however that the individual contract established within the framework will continue to be the responsibility of the individual authority at the time of the placement.